cjmatta/ConfluentPlatformWikipediaDemo/README.md

 ![Demo Drawing](https://cjmatta.github.io/ConfluentPlatformWikipediaDemo/drawing.png)

 ### Getting started
-1. Run `docker-compose up` from the root of the project
+1. Run `./start_demo.sh` from the root of the project, this will start the components and create the topics
-2. Once everything is up and stable open [http://localhost:9021](http://localhost:9021) and you should see Control Center (no graphs yet!)
+2. Once everything is up and stable open [http://localhost:9021](http://localhost:9021) and you should see Control Center
 3. To start streaming from IRC run `./scripts/submit_wikipedia_irc_config.sh`
 4. Run `./scripts/listen_wikipedia.raw.sh` to watch the live messages from the `wikipedia.raw` topic
 5. Run `./scripts/listen_wikipedia.parsed.sh` to watch the live messages from the `wikipedia.parsed` topic